GLF AMAZONIA DIGITAL CONFERENCE:

 The Tipping Point – Solutions from the Inside Out

-The Amazon Biome is one of the most culturally- and biologically-diverse regions on Earth.
-It is home to more than 350 ethnic groups, 60% of which still remain largely isolated.
+The Amazon Biome is one of the most culturally and biologically diverse regions on Earth.
+It is home to more than 410 ethnic groups, 60% of which still remain largely isolated.
 It also harbors over 10% of the known biodiversity on this planet – including many endemic and endangered species.

 The world’s mightiest tropical forest

-In September 2021, the Global Landscapes Forum (GLF) will host the largest-ever global conference on the Amazon Biome and how we can preserve and restore the biological and cultural diversity of the world’s mightiest humid tropical forest.
+In September 2021, the Global Landscapes Forum (GLF) will host the largest-ever global conference on the Amazon Biome.
+With coverage in English, Portuguese and Spanish, this event will explore how we can preserve and restore the biological and cultural diversity of the world’s mightiest humid tropical forest.

-The event will be held as 40 percent of the Amazon nears the tipping point of switching from canopy rainforest to savanna – a catastrophe for human well-being and planetary health, which can still be prevented if the world acts now.
+The event will be held as 40 percent of the Amazon nears the tipping point of irreversibly losing its function as water generating rainforest – a catastrophe for human well-being and planetary health, which can still be prevented if the world acts now.

 Stay in the know

-Subscribe to the GLF Amazon newsletter to get important event updates on announcements and opportunities across the conference, new speakers, agenda updates, film and music events, networking and much more.
+Subscribe to the GLF Amazonia newsletter to get important event updates on announcements and opportunities across the conference, new speakers, agenda updates, film and music events, networking and much more.

 Meet some of our past speakers